 For assistance with odd lawn shapes, use our Lawn Area Calculator.

-If renovating an existing lawn, destroy the current vegetation.
+If renovating an existing lawn or weed patch, destroy the current vegetation with herbicide or a sod cutter.

-Using native soil only: Till to a depth of 4 to 6 inches, smooth the soil, remove rocks, roots, clods, and vegetation.
+Then, till to a depth of 4 to 6 inches, smooth the soil, remove rocks, roots, clods, debris, and vegetation.

-Apply and rake in fertilizer and dolomitic lime based on soil test results and/or according to the formulas below.
+Fertilizer: Apply and rake in fertilizer based on soil test results and/or according to the products listed below.

 Schedule your sod to be delivered after the site is prepared and you are ready to install.